IBM/ibm-openpages-mcp-server/IMPLEMENTATION_SUMMARY.md

 **Challenge**: Ensuring full compliance with the MCP specification, particularly the complete lifecycle.

-**Solution**: Implemented all required MCP methods (initialize, list_tools, call_tool, shutdown) and tested each with a dedicated test script.
+**Solution**: Implemented all required MCP methods (initialize, tools/list, tools/invoke, resources/list, resources/read, notifications/initialized, ping, shutdown) and tested each with a dedicated test script.

+### 2. JSON-RPC API Structure

+**Challenge**: Implementing a single JSON-RPC endpoint that handles all MCP methods.

+**Solution**: Redesigned the API structure to use a single `/mcp` endpoint that processes all JSON-RPC requests, mapping method names to appropriate handlers.

+### 3. Backward Compatibility

+**Challenge**: Maintaining backward compatibility with existing clients while transitioning to the new API structure.

+**Solution**: Implemented method name mapping to support both new method names (tools/list, tools/invoke) and legacy method names (list_tools, call_tool).

-### 2. Streamable HTTP Protocol
+### 4. Streamable HTTP Protocol

 **Challenge**: Implementing the streamable HTTP transport protocol correctly.

-**Solution**: Created a custom handler for MCP requests that properly formats JSON-RPC 2.0 requests and responses.
+**Solution**: Created a custom handler for MCP requests that properly formats JSON-RPC 2.0 requests and responses through a single endpoint.

 ### 3. SSL Certificate Verification